- The car accident statute of limitations in New York is normally three years from the date of the accident.

 Reaching out to our leading NYC personal injury law firm sooner rather than later is also important because evidence can disappear quickly and witness memories can fade over time.
 Our skilled legal team is standing by to evaluate your case, answer your questions, and build the strongest case possible on your behalf.

-Exceptions to the New York Car Accident Statute of Limitations in NY
+Are There Any Exceptions to the New York Car Accident Statute of Limitations?

 Exceptions to the statute of limitations may apply in certain circumstances.
 For example, the deadline may be extended (“tolled”) in cases involving undiscoverable injuries, injured minors, insanity, and out-of-state defendants.